Travel and Hospitality · Operations & Throughput

 In one sentence

-AI-native hr employee support for hotels is a phased engagement (Discovery 2 weeks → Build 8 weeks → Run continuous (4-week initial stabilization)) that ships a production workflow on top of PMS and CRS, moves case resolution time by −77% against the hotels baseline, and is operated under operations & throughput governance from day one.
+AI-native HR employee support for hotels A phased engagement that ships a production HR employee support workflow on top of PMS and CRS, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on case resolution time: −77%.

 Key facts